Rumeister/gcp-budget-alerts/readme.md

  	```

 6. [Configure your Google chat](https://developers.google.com/hangouts/chat/quickstart/incoming-bot-node) for the incoming webhook
+> If you're using Slack, the configuration is similar.
+[Here is how to configure incoming webhooks on Slack](https://api.slack.com/messaging/webhooks)

+7. To deploy your Cloud Function, there are two options:
+    1. Deploy programmatically via Cloud Shell or your local terminal/IDE
+    2. Deploy via the Google Cloud Console UI

+### Deploy programmatically

+### Deploy via UI

-7. Once your new budget has been created, navigate to Pub/Sub on the GCP console and select the topic you created earlier.
+Once your new budget has been created, navigate to Pub/Sub on the GCP console and select the topic you created earlier.

 	<p align=center>
 		<img src="./assets/screenshot3.png">